 - 5.3.1.
 When a violator receives a ticket and feels the ticket was unjustly issued, the violator can rebut the ticket.
-The violator has 5 duty days from the day of the citation to notify 374 SFS/S5R they want to rebut the ticket.
-If the violator does not notify 374 SFS/S5R within that timeframe, it will be assumed the violator does not wish to rebut.
+The violator has 5 duty days from the day of the citation to notify 374 SFS Reports and Analysis they want to rebut the ticket.
+If the violator does not notify 374 SFS Reports and Analysis within that timeframe, it will be assumed the violator does not wish to rebut.
 The ticket will be closed and processed for points and/or suspension. - 5.3.1.1.
-If the violator notifies 374 SFS/S5R within 5 duty days their desire to rebut, the individual will be given 14 days from the date of request to provide a memorandum articulating his or her position to the Defense Force Commander (DFC) through 374 SFS/S5R.
+If the violator notifies 374 SFS Reports and Analysis within 5 duty days from ticket issue with desire to rebut, the individual will be given 14 days to provide a memorandum articulating his or her position to the Defense Force Commander (DFC) through 374 SFS Reports and Analysis.
 The letter must be endorsed with comments supporting the member's request for rebuttal by his or her commander.
 A completed package will be forwarded to the WTRO for final decision and the violator will be notified of the results. - 5.3.1.2.
 Rebuttals may not be accepted based on the following circumstances: - 5.3.1.2.1.
 Correctable and administrative errors on the violation. - 5.3.1.2.2.
 Similar uncited violations of others. - 5.3.1.3.
 If the 374 SFS/CC concludes the ticket is valid, the ticket will be forwarded to the WTRO with recommendations. - 5.3.1.4.
 WTRO will review the rebuttal package along with recommendations and makes the final determination on any administrative action.